Supervised Learning: Avoid the 5 Mistakes Beginners Make (2026)

 |---|---|---|

-| RMSE | sqrt(mean((y - ŷ)²)) | Penalizes large errors more |
+| RMSE | sqrt(mean((y - ŷ)²)) | Penalizes large errors more than MAE |

-| R² | 1 - SS_res/SS_tot | 1.0 = perfect, 0 = predicts mean |
+| R² | 1 - SS_res/SS_tot | 1.0 = perfect, 0.0 = predicts the mean |

 Classification Metrics

-| Metric | Formula | Use When |
+| Metric | When to Use |

-from sklearn.metrics import roc_auc_score, f1_score
+from sklearn.metrics import roc_auc_score, f1_score, precision_score, recall_score

 y_proba = model.predict_proba(X_test)[:, 1]

-print(f"F1: {f1_score(y_test, model.predict(X_test)):.3f}")
+print(f"F1: {f1_score(y_test, y_pred):.3f}")

 Cross-Validation